On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Convergence Analysis

 \subsection{A Mixed Linear-Quadratic Inequality for the Optimality Gap}

-Motivated by the conservativeness of the global linear convergence results in the previous subsection, we investigate why we obtain substantially faster convergence rates for Network-GIANT in numerical results, than those predicted by Theorems 1 and 2.
+Motivated by the conservativeness of the global linear convergence results in the previous subsection, we investigate why we obtain substantially faster convergence rates for Network-GIANT in numerical results than those predicted by Theorems 1 and 2.
 To this end, we show that under some further assumptions, one can obtain a mixed linear-quadratic convergence rate of the optimality gap norm $\norm{\bar {x}_{k} - x^{\star}}$.
-Before we proceed, we define the true global Hessian (arithmetic mean of the local Hessians) as $H_{tr}(\mathbf{x_k}) = \frac{1}{N}\sum_{i=1}^N \tilde H_i^k$, and the approximate Hessian given by the harmonic mean of the local Hessians as $H_{app}(\mathbf{x_k}) = \left( \frac{1}{N}\sum_{i=1}^N (\tilde H_i^k)^{-1} \right)^{-1}$.
+Before we proceed, we define the `true' global Hessian (arithmetic mean of the local Hessians) and the `approximate' Hessian (given by the harmonic mean of the local Hessians), respectively, by

+where \(\tilde{H_i}^k = \nabla^2 f_i(x_i^k)\) is the local Hessian of the \(i\)-th agent at \(k\)-th iteration.\footnote{Here the subscripts `tr' and `app' are shorthand notations for `true' and `approximate'.}

-We make the following two assumptions, the first of which is standard in the analysis of Newton-type optimization algorithms. \begin{assumption} We assume that the Hessians of all the local cost functions are Lipschitz continuous, i.e.
+We make the following two assumptions.
+The first assumption is standard in the analysis of Newton-type optimization algorithms, and the second assumption is on the tightness of the approximation of the global Hessian by the harmonic mean of the local Hessians. \begin{assumption} We assume that the Hessians of all the local cost functions are Lipschitz continuous, i.e.